riveracrist/riveracrist/README.md

 * Deepening my knowledge in software development and engineering concepts
 * Expanding my skills in data analysis and statistical modeling
-* Exploring IoT and real-world applications of automation
+* Dive deeper into IoT, smart devices, and automation